Collie2.gif (1341 bytes)Sheepdog.gif (1260 bytes)Hound.gif (1134 bytes)

 Milwaukee's Early History [ Top ]

 Old Milwaukee: a sketch of Milwaukee history and culture by William George Bruce, published in Wisconsin Magazine of History from the Wisconsin Historical Society of which he was a curator.
-He noted that his father was a volunteer fireman [pp. 301-302], and that his grandparents were thrifty, Grandfather working at the shipyard and Grandmother tending the garden and animals [p.
+He noted that his father was a volunteer fireman [p.
+302].
+His grandparents were thrifty, Grandfather working at the shipyard and Grandmother tending the garden and animals [p.
 305].
 He described the Bruce family heritage in sailing and ship building [p.
 306] and told of Bruce family lots and homes on East Water and River streets [p.
 308].

 Old Milwaukee's Yankee Hill, a sketch by William George Bruce of the early residential area between the Milwaukee River and Lake Michigan where New Englanders and New Yorkers built their homes.